maksym-lepekh/asyop/getting-started.md

 ```
 The library itself is currently named `asyop/<version>@maxl/testing`, use that string in your Conan file in the `requires` section.

-When used with conan, asy::op has a
+Please note, when used with conan, asy::op has a transitive dependency of Asio library for `asyop::asio` target.
+To disable that, the package has the following option: ``

 ## Dependencies
 TODO
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0MjYyMzI0MSwtNDQ1MDYzNjI1XX0=
+eyJoaXN0b3J5IjpbMjAxNzI2MDE3NSwtNDQ1MDYzNjI1XX0=
 -->